 The ghost gravitational field’s future does not need to be defined for this thought experiment to explain current experimental results.

-R quickly becomes large enough that the gravitational attraction between the incremental masses in object B and it’s former gravitational field are to small to be detected.
+R quickly becomes large enough that the gravitational attraction between the mass particles and their ghost doubles in object B are to small to be detected.

 -I is amazing what can be accomplished with thought experiments.

 It is also amazing how the art has been neglected.